 You might have heard the terms 'first growth' or 'second growth' in relation to fancy wines from Bordeaux.
 These classifications come from a ranking system from way back in 1855, when the wine estates of the region were ranked in order of quality from 'first growth' to 'fifth growth'.
-160 years later, some of the top wines are still truly mind-blowing....and expensive.
+A hundred and sixty years later, some of the top wines are still truly mind-blowing....and expensive.
 Unlike in Burgundy, the classification in Bordeaux is based on the producer, not the specific piece of land where the grapes are grown.

 Sub-regions: The Pays Nantais, Anjou-Saumur, Touraine, and the Central Vineyards.

 Common red wine grapes: Cabernet Franc, Pineau d'Aunis.

 Common white wine grapes: Melon de Bourgogne, Chenin Blanc, Sauvignon Blanc.